Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

-These dogs are among the most famous pure-bred dogs, and many pet owners who want one adopt through a breeder.
+German Shepherds are among the most famous pure-bred dogs, and many pet owners who want these dogs adopt them through a breeder.
 However, it’s entirely possible to rescue a German Shepherd from a local shelter or specialist rescue.

 Many of these dogs end up available for adoption at any life stage—from puppies to senior dogs.
 For prospective owners who want to avoid the expensive adoption fees a breeder charges, or who would simply prefer to take in a dog who needs a home, rescuing a German Shepherd can be a great option.

 How Do German Shepherds End Up in Shelters?

 German Shepherd puppies are some of the cutest puppies in the world.
 Some families fall in love with a fluffy, little teddy bear and don’t think forward to the challenges of owning an adult dog.
 These are medium to large-sized dogs, typically weighing between 60 and 90 pounds when full-grown.
 They tend to have a long puppy stage, staying energetic through their first two or three years, which can mean a lot of work and energy for their owners as well.

 Throughout their whole lives, these dogs need a lot of attention and exercise.
 Some people find owning a German Shepherd to be too much work.
 Like other dogs, they can also fall victim to their owners’ illnesses, divorces, or career changes.
 This means that plenty of healthy, friendly dogs end up in rescues and shelters.